jbeck018/howlerops/backend-go/SHARED_RESOURCES_TEST_SUMMARY.md

 ## Overview

-This document summarizes the comprehensive testing strategy for Sprint 4: Shared Resources feature in SQL Studio.
+This document summarizes the comprehensive testing strategy for Sprint 4: Shared Resources feature in Howlerops.

 ## Test Coverage